tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 Which makes me think now, why did I choose that dump?
 Why didn't I go a few blocks over to where the nicer 7 stood?

 And it wasn't as if I didn't have enough cash in my pocket to get what I wanted.
 Just a bag of chips and a soda.
 So I can't really say why I decided to do what I did.
-Maybe it was to answer that burning question that kept searing itself into the back of my brain every night as I laid in front of the glow of my tv.
+Maybe it was to answer that burning question that kept searing itself into the back of my brain every night as I laid in front of the glow bouncing off my tv.

 What if I...?

-And the moment that the words filled themselves in, there was no changing my mind, I have always been like that for some reason.
+And the moment that the words filled themselves in, there was no changing my mind.
+I have always been like that for some reason.
 So once I decided to do what I did, I realized that the best way to start it off was to cause a scene.
-And I couldn't think of a better way than to push the aisle over and watch all of the wine bottles crash onto the floor - dyeing the grime white tiles a dirty beige.
+And I couldn't think of a better way than to push the aisle over and watch all the bottles of wine crash onto the floor - dyeing the grime white tiles a dirty beige.

 Causing everyone to turn their eyes on me, and I was liking it.